 Base cities Outline Global Startup Cities Startup Ecosystem Tokyo Consortium Members (as of January 2020) include 113 organizations, mainly companies and organizations, universities, and local governments in Tokyo.
 Kawasaki City, Ibaraki Prefecture, and Tsukuba City participate as wider-area collaborating organizations.
 Consolidation of R&D bases in the region and the commercialization of R&D results by collaboration with leading universities.
-Central Japan Startup EcosystemA consortium comprising two organizations: "Aichi-Nagoya Startup Ecosystem ConsortiumConsortiumaround the Central Japan Economic Federation, Nagoya University, Aichi Prefecture, Nagoya and "Hamamatsu City Startup Strategy Promotion Council."
-Promote collaborative business priority areas such as mobility and healthcare.
+Central Japan Startup Ecosystem Consortium A consortium comprising two organizations: "Aichi-Nagoya Startup Ecosystem Consortium" formed around the Central Japan Economic Federation, Nagoya University, Aichi Prefecture, Nagoya City, etc., and "Hamamatsu City Startup Strategy Promotion Council."
+Promote collaborative business projects in priority areas such as mobility and healthcare.
 Osaka, Kyoto, Hyogo Kobe Consortium It is a joint consortium formed by the consortia of Osaka, Kyoto, and Hyogo Kobe.
-On consortium's independent efforts, the three organizations will collaborate to strengthen ecosystem in preparation for the Osaka Expo.
+On top of each consortium's independent efforts, the three organizations will collaborate to strengthen the regional ecosystem in preparation for the Osaka Expo.
 Fukuoka Startup Consortium A consortium (as of July 2020) consisting of 61 organizations, the primary player of which is Fukuoka City, with participants including local industry associations, businesses, including those supporting startups, and universities.
 Strengthen support for entrepreneurship and startups, and create innovation through demonstration projects and public procurement.
 Starup Cities Sapporo and Hokkaido Startups Ecosystem Promotion Council A consortium of 31 organizations, including the Chair-City of Sapporo (as of February 2020).
-It targets primary industries, biotechnology/healthcare, space industries, etc. Sendai Startup EcosystemChaired by the Mayor of Sendai.
-In the future, it plans to hold pitch events in SPromotion Councilimplement startup support programs.
+It targets primary industries, biotechnology/healthcare, space industries, etc. Sendai Startup Ecosystem Promotion Council Chaired by the Mayor of Sendai.
+In the future, it plans to hold pitch events in Sendai City and implement startup support programs.
 Hiroshima Regional Innovation Strategic Meetings Meeting members include key persons from businesses, universities, financial, and governments in the Hiroshima region.
 Developing bases to attract diverse human resources in the area.
 Kitakyushu City SDGs Startup Ecosystem Consortium This consortium, chaired by the Mayor of Kitakyushu, supports startups in the digital transformation, environment, and robotics areas, which are the city's strengths, and provides fields for demonstration tests of small unmanned aerial devices and IoT.